-Outsourcing is more expensive than shredding ourselves
+Outsourcing is more expensive than shredding ourselves.

-We do not have enough material to warrant a shredding service
+We do not have enough material to warrant a shredding service.

 In today’s environment it is more important than ever to protect your company’s, employee’s and client’s information.
-The courts have ruled that once you place your material into a trashcan, recycling receptacle, or dumpster, you lose all privacy rights to that information, no matter how sensitive or proprietary it is – even if this is your trashcan.
+The courts have ruled that once you place your material into a trashcan, recycling receptacle, or dumpster, you lose all privacy rights to that information, no matter how sensitive or proprietary it is – even if it’s is your trashcan.
 The laws on public domain protect the people taking the information – NOT YOU!
 You may even be held liable for negligence if the discarded material does harm to someone.
 SHRED with Greenway Shredding & Recycling FOR SAFETY!
-With the development of the Health Information Portability and Accountability Act of 1996 (HIPAA), and the Gramm-Leach-Bliley Act of 1999 (GLBA), The Fair and Accurate Credit Transaction Act of 2003 (FACTA) shredding of documents has become the recommended method for the handling of sensitive documentation.
+With the development of the Health Information Portability and Accountability Act of 1996 (HIPAA), and the Gramm-Leach-Bliley Act of 1999 (GLBA), and The Fair and Accurate Credit Transaction Act of 2003 (FACTA) shredding of documents has become the recommended method for the handling of sensitive documentation.

 Your Organization must comply with laws and regulations, requiring that it protect certain information when it is discarded.

 An increasing number of laws actually require organizations to shred or face steep fines.